When trees defy gravity

 If you’ve been reading my newsletters of late, you could rightly accuse me of having an obsession for land and rockslides as well as avalanches.

 At least I have been straight up about it.
-I even titled my last column, “The slippery slope of alpine farming”.
+I even titled my last column, “The slippery slope of Alpine farming”.
 I’ve also tried to explain why the rapid melting of glaciers matters to us all, and described how researchers have wired the Matterhorn to measure the formation of cracks that could lead to deadly rockfall.
 It all started this spring when I thought it a good idea to inform you of the huge efforts made to keep unstable slopes stable in the Alps, and therefore people, livestock and infrastructure safe.

 At the risk of putting myself on a very slippery slope, I have come across new research that may prove to be very useful to prevent landslides and avalanches.